-You may use your hand, fish grippers, or stringers to help retain your fish during the photographing process.
+You may use fish grippers, or stringers to help retain your fish during the photographing process but nothing should cover a perfect view of the fish from head to tail.
 It is up the angler to do their best to protect the fish while taking the photo.

 All fish must face the left with some part of the fish touching the “zero” marker on your measuring device.

 The dorsal fin must be facing upward.
 Upside down fish will not be scored.

 Get the most length out of your fish without harming the fish.
 You may not harm, mangle, mash, or maul the fish for any reason.
 Fish whose jaws appear to be damaged for any reason may be disqualified.

 You may pinch the tail prior to capturing photo provided it does not harm the fish.
 However, the tail must be freely lying on the board in the photo.

 Fish must visibly unharmed.
 Any fish that appears to be sick or dead may be disqualified by the judges.

 Markings on the measuring device must be clear and legible to the ¼”.
 NAKA highly recommends the use of Hog Trough measuring boards for all our events.
 They are simply the easiest to see in photographs however all main boards are allowed – plano, hawg trough etc. Any angler using boards other than Hog Troughs assume all the risk that photos will not be clear for scoring.

 Photos must be taken directly from above, not at an angle.